 This page is long overdue.
 I have been using DNA for research and connecting our lines since 2003.
 I will share some general information about Y DNA, MtDNA and Autosomal DNA and our family connections soon.

-Although this page is under construction and needs an introduction I have posted our recent story from Theresa Lockridge and Angelina Griffin's story and her search for her grandparents through DNA and conventional research here.
+Although this page is under construction and needs an introduction I have posted two stories; our recent story from Theresa Lockridge and Angelina Griffin's story and her search for her grandparents through DNA and conventional research here.
 More to follow:

 Toni Speaks is married and has a 19 year old daughter.
 They live in the greater Chicago area.
 Toni shares her story and looks forward to connecting with more Johnson relatives.

 By Toni Speaks (daughter of Johnny Calvin Johnson)

 I’m so pleased to share with you that after 42 years I decided to take a AncestryDNA test that finally led me to my father and the Johnson family.

 I grew up with my mom’s side.
 Raised by my single mom and granny.
 We have a very close-knit family.
 The only male figures I had as a child were my older cousins and uncles.
 Although, I have a loving family, I always wondered what it would be like to have a dad.
 I can remember sometimes feeling empty simply wondering if my dad ever thought about me and even cared.

 I somehow put those feelings aside and stayed silent because ironically, I felt I would be betraying my mom by bringing him up.
 So, I went through life many years feeling incomplete.

 As a Leo I’m naturally outspoken, lively, and confident but I’d have moments where I’d be quiet, and unsure of myself.
 I was a happy child for the most part but there were definitely some terrible things that happened to me that I can’t help but wonder if maybe they wouldn’t have happened had my father been present.